Milagros (TV series)

-Milagros was a Peruvian telenovela produced and broadcast by América Televisión in 2001.
+Milagros is a Peruvian telenovela produced and broadcast by América Televisión in 2001.

 Plot

 The novel tells us the story of two rival families: Echevarrías and De La Torres.
 One of the main heads of this last family, the evil Lucrecia, hires assassins led by Leoncio Peña "Jaguar" to annihilate all the Echevarría's in a social gathering they were having: Raquel Echevarría's wedding with John Wilson.
 The massacre occurs and the Echevarría clan ceases to exist in the midst of fire and blood.
 But there were two survivors: Raquel and her nephew José Antonio.
 As a result of the beating and rape suffered by Raquel by "Jaguar" moments before the fire, she becomes pregnant with Melissa.
 After what happened, Raquel becomes a cold woman with a desire for revenge.

 On the other hand, Rafael De La Torre, Lucrecia's brother and highest authority in the De La Torre clan, has an affair with the family's servant, Chachita Vargas, who becomes pregnant and knowing that Rafael asks her to abort the baby, she leaves the house. of the family and gives birth in a convent.
 Minutes later, she dies, but not before asking the nuns to name the girl Milagros.

 Over time, Milagros grows up and becomes a pretty, intelligent and enterprising girl, but she has a problem with her leg and finds out about her past.
 After Rafael's death in a car accident, he leaves in his will that his assets will remain in the hands of the bastard daughter he had, which causes great anger among the members of his family, especially Lucrecia, who was determined to get it all.
 At the same time, José Antonio is already an intelligent man and trained by his aunt Raquel, he infiltrates the De La Torre family, to begin with the revenge plan for the death of his family.
 But in his revenge he will find Milagros and love will quickly grow between them, even though a dark past is involved, full of death, pain and misfortune, not to mention the eternal confrontation between Lucrecia and Raquel, that will cause more than one misfortune around the protagonists.
 Finally, Milagros and José Antonio manage to be happy and end up getting married.